vcerny01/mep/README.md

 0. Type (optional) - a type specifier, currently supported types are `e` for events, `r` for reminders, `d` for deadlines.
 Put it anywhere inside the expression (I recommend to put it at the beginning) in format `%[TYPE]%`.
 Defaults to `e` for events
 1. Date (required) - the date must be in ISO format
-2. Time (optional) - time of day, e.g., `16:30`, no special format required as it doesn't affect sorting, in fact, you can write whatever you want, e.g., `4 p.m.` or `12:00 - 16:00`, still I'd recommend to be consistent
+2. Time (optional) - time of day, e.g., `16:30`, no special format required as it doesn't affect sorting, in fact, you can write whatever you want, e.g., `4 p.m.` or `12:00 - 16:00`, still I'd recommend to be consistent.
+If you time blank it will be parsed by mep as "all day"
 3. Event name (well, optional) - name of the event, no special format required
 4. Place (optional) - a place that has something to do with your event, no special format required
 5. Additional information (optional) - Some additional information for the event, e.g., a short note or a link to an online meeting